© Val Thorens

 Within the last ten to fifteen years there has been a shift in the ski and snowboard industry towards helmet wearing, especially amongst children, indeed it's rare to see children on the pistes without one.
-Whether you're buying for the first time or yours has seen better days, read our guide before you buy.

 We know that collisions and falls don't happen every day, but they do happen.
 And remember, a helmet is only useful if you actually wear it.
 Especially with children, it's worth getting them involved in the buying process to ensure some compliance with actually wearing it.